California Freemason: Masonic San Francisco

 1858 Geary Street

 Originally built in 1905 by the Scottish Rite, the temple at Geary near Fillmore had scarcely been opened in time for the 1906 quake.
-The building, along with its neighbor, the Temple Beth Israel synagogue, were both badly damaged, but were rebuilt.
+The building, along with its neighbor, the venerable Temple Beth Israel synagogue, were both badly damaged, but were rebuilt and thrived for many years.
 In the 1960s, when the new Scottish Rite temple on 19th Avenue was opened, the Pike Memorial was left vacant, and in 1971 it was taken over by the infamous Rev. Jim Jones for his People’s Temple—just seven years prior to the Jonestown Massacre.
+Today, the building is long gone, and the site is occupied by a branch of the post office.

 19. Richmond Masonic Temple